stephanietam/321-Quest/README.md

 321QuestFinal.html is the file to open for the app.

+- Make a personal account and add your friends.
+- Create hunts and choose people to challenge.
+- View the current hunts you have and click on them to return the request.
+- View all the sent pictures in the gallery.

-Photos meant to send to others must be within the folder in order for it to properly work.
+Photos meant to be sent to others must be within the app folder in order for it to properly work.